bdg-tbd/tbd-workshop-1/README-kedro.md

 To register the model, you need to click the *Register* button in the detailed model view, in the MLflow UI.

-Name of the model: `adac-kedro-model`
+Name of the model: `ds-kedro-model`

 4. Prepare the batch inference pipeline